 Just like us, plants have basic needs that must be met for them to survive.
-We feed the plants with nutrients like nitrate and phosphate fertilizers through the soil to help them grow strong and abundant.
+We feed them nutrients like nitrate and phosphate fertilizers to help them grow strong and abundant.
 Fertilizers also replace nutrients in the soil that are essential for healthy crops, which allow us to grow more on less land.

 Did you Know?

 The average canola yield in 2000 was 26.5 bushels per acre?
 Now canola averages over 38 bushels per acre.